HandsOnPythonProgramming/Hands-On-Python-Programming/README.md

 ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)

 Welcome!
-In this repository you will find the code for all examples throughout the book Hands-On Python Programming written by [Oleg N. Starovoytov](https://scholar.google.com/citations=en) and [Mark A. Starovoytov](https://scholar.google.com/citations=en) which we playfully dubbed:
+In this repository you will find the code for all examples throughout the book Hands-On Python Programming written by [Oleg N. Starovoytov](https://scholar.google.com/citations=en) and [Mark A. Starovoytov](https://scholar.google.com/citations=en) which we titled as

 <p align="center"><b>"Hands-On Python Programming"</b></p>